Latest update: 11.06.2025 | by Lili

 Spammers’ Choice Awards

-However, according to the research of the Spamhouse project, there is a tendency of the following domains to appear in scams mainly because registrars sell a large amount of them to known spammers.
+However, according to the research of the Spamhaus project, there is a tendency for the following domains to appear in scams, mainly because registrars sell a large amount of them to known spammers.

-The Spamhouse project calculates the score of bad domains by comparing all registered websites with a specific TLD to actual bad ones with the same TLD.
-Since this calculation may provide a false ranking due to the size of an actual domain, Spamhouse uses a corrective measure that accounts for the size of a certain domain and the amount of bad domains found within.
+The Spamhaus project calculates the score of bad domains by comparing all registered websites with a specific TLD to actual bad ones with the same TLD.
+Since this calculation may provide a false ranking due to the size of an actual domain, Spamhaus uses a corrective measure that accounts for the size of a certain domain and the number of bad domains found within.

 Based on this calculation, .asia is the worst with a “badness index” of 3.23.